-Loops are control structures that allow you to repeat a set of instructions several times.
-Along with conditionals, they are two of the most important tools when it comes to programming.
+Loops are control structures that allow repeating a set of instructions multiple times.
+Along with conditionals, they are two of the most important tools when programming.

-It’s clear that computers are fast.
-Very, very fast.
-But, precisely because of that, they wouldn’t be very useful if they were only able to do each thing once.
+It is clear that computers are fast (very very fast).
+But, precisely for that reason, they wouldn’t be very useful if they could only perform each task once.

-Imagine you have a system to check if a text, containing an ID card number, is correct.
-The place where computers excel is their ability to check millions and millions per second.
+Imagine you have a system to check if a text containing an ID number is correct.
+The area where computers excel is with their ability to check millions and millions per second.

-This is where the concept of a “loop” comes in.
-It is a structure that allows you to repeat an action multiple times, as long as a condition is met.
-The condition is an expression that evaluates to a boolean true or false.
+This is where the concept of “loop” comes in.
+It is a structure that allows repeating an action multiple times, as long as a condition is met.
+The condition is an expression that evaluates to a boolean true

-As we can see, they have in common with conditionals that they both modify the flow of the program based on a condition.
-In fact, we will see at some point that, under the hood, a conditional and a loop are almost identical.
+Loops have in common with conditionals that both modify the flow of the program based on a condition.
+In fact, we will see in due time that, under the hood, a conditional and a loop are basically identical.

 Understanding a loop

 Understanding a loop is not much more difficult than understanding a conditional.
-In fact, performing loops of actions (repetitive tasks) is something we also do frequently in our daily lives.
+In fact, performing loops of actions (repetitive tasks) is something we frequently do in our daily lives.

-For example, imagine that you have to do this
+For example, let’s imagine you have to do this:

 I have to put a stamp on each letter in this pile

-This would be an example of a WHILE loop.
-In this case, the condition is “are there more letters left?” and the action of the loop is “take a letter and put a stamp on it”.
-Which expressed in code would be something like this.
+This would be an example of a loop WHILE.
+In this case, the condition is “Are there more letters?” and the action of the loop is “take a letter and put a stamp on it”.
+Which expressed in code would look something like this.

 # take letter